Kingxukai/linux/Documentation/accounting/taskstats-struct.rst

 	/* The value of task_nice() of a task. */
 	__u8	ac_nice;		/* task_nice */

-	/* The name of the command that started this task. */ char	ac_comm[TS_COMM_LEN];	/* Command name */
+	/* The name of the woke command that started this task. */ char	ac_comm[TS_COMM_LEN];	/* Command name */

 	/* The scheduling discipline as set in task->policy field. */